susyjam/SUSE-Cloud-Native-FS/README.md

 ![Advance Day 8][D8.1]

 ## Day 9: Tuesday, June 15, 2021 | Day 2 #daily_scrum
-### #daily_scrum
+### Day 2 #daily_scrum
   1. Yesterday I answered the Quizzes: Best Practices For Application Deployment (Lesson 2.10)
   2. Today I did Exercise: Endpoints for Application Status (Lesson 2.11 - 2.12)
   3. I had a bit of trouble understanding the code solution in flask since I am new to flask so I started researching and learning a little more about flask
 ### Daily personal report
   1. Today I had one of the last classes of the diploma, it was very emotional
-  2. today I reviewed this page to understand a bit of flask https://www.fullstackpython.com/flask.html and https://www.tutorialspoint.com/flask/index.htm
+  2. Today I reviewed this page to understand a bit of flask https://www.fullstackpython.com/flask.html and https://www.tutorialspoint.com/flask/index.htm

  #### My progress Day 9